Your advance care plan

-- the views of your family, key professional carers and other people you have appointed to act for you.
+- the views of your family, key professional carers and other people you have chosen to act for you

 Your advance care planning may include one or more of the following:

-It can be used to share your wishes and thoughts as well as help make ‘best interests’ decisions on your behalf in the future if you are unable to say so yourself at the time.
+It can be used to share your wishes and thoughts, as well as help make ‘best interests’ decisions on your behalf in the future if you are unable say so yourself.
 Talk to your doctor or nurse and ask for examples of documents that you can use.

-- An advance decision to refuse treatment (ADRT)*: This is a document in which you write down in advance your decisions about any treatments you wish to refuse in the future.
-It is only used if you cannot express your wishes yourself and only for decisions about treatments that you describe in the document.
+- an advance decision to refuse treatment (ADRT): This is a document where you write down in advance your decisions about any treatments you wish to refuse in the future.
+For example, you may not want to be given antibiotics for an infection if you are only expected to live for a few days.
+Or if you are being fed through a tube or drip, you may not want this to continue if your condition got worse.
+An ADRT is only used if you can’t express your wishes yourself and only for decisions about treatments that you describe in the document.

 It is helpful for those who are important to you, including health and social care teams, in order to make the ‘best interests’ decisions on your behalf in the future (if you are unable to say so yourself at the time).
 Your ADRT must comply with the legal specifications for ADRTs outlined in the 2005 Mental Capacity Act.
 Talk to your doctor or nurse and ask for examples of documents that you can use.